loriemoffitt/minimalisticcoding/docs/_posts/2024-07-28-react-intro.markdown

 <img width="75%" src="/homepage/assets/images/react-localhost.png" />
 </p>
 <br>
 Lets now use VSCode to create our first React app.
 Lets edit the App.js file that was created by the `npx create-react-app react-app-name` command.
-Open VSCode and navigate to the `react-app-name\src\` and open the App.js file.
+Open VSCode and navigate to the `react-app-name\src\` directory and open the App.js file.
 <br>
 <p align="center" width="100%" >
 <img width="75%" src="/homepage/assets/images/react-app-js.png" />